 What to expect from your doctor

-During the exam, your doctor may ask questions about your child's symptoms and activities.
-He or she will check your child's bones and muscles for signs of tenderness.
+During the exam, your child's provider may ask questions about your child's symptoms and activities.
+The provider may also check your child's bones and muscles for signs of tenderness.

 - Berkowitz CD.
 Orthopedic injuries and growing pains.
 In: Berkowitz's Pediatrics: A Primary Care Approach.
 5th ed.
 Elk Grove Village, Ill.: American Academy of Pediatrics; 2014.